AlexMorson/gsa-ultra-2018/squared/README.md

 ## My Solution

 I simply made a set of all the possible squares I would need to check for, then checked if any of the ways of splitting the number was in this set.

+This is the other question that I got wrong!
+My solution fails because it does not classify numbers such as "200" as almost-square, due to them having a double zero when the first digit is removed.

+I could have easily fixed this by keeping a set of the integers needed, rather than casting them all to strings as I did.
+Then I could have cast to an integer when checking if a number with a digit removed is in this set.
+These changes are made in comments in the code.